BPerezLamarque/ABDOMEN/README.md

 # Open the phylogenetic tree of the Cetartiodactyla
 tree <- read.tree("tree_Cetartiodactyla.tre")
+# Please note that the phylogenetic tree must be rooted, binary, and ultrametric to run ABDOMEN.

 # Open the table with the mean abundances of the main bacterial orders in the gut microbiota of each Cetartiodactyla species
 table <- t(read.table("table_bacterial_orders_Cetartiodactyla.txt", header=TRUE, sep="\t"))